aarontran/snr-filaments/agenda.md

   spectra with fits and numbers, profile fit figures.
 Need to send to Sean and Steve so they can see what we're doing.

+  Notate which ones can't be used with 0.7-1keV for email/pdf.
+  Need to make a blacklist and add to pipeline.

-  0.5 keV to 7 keV to verify that there is no oxygen line
+  USE 0.5 keV to 7 keV to verify that there is no oxygen line

 * Add more regions -- can we get the highest 2 energy bands, if the 2-3 keV band is going bad due to the sulfur line?